 Drafting Must Haves

 Recommended list of things that every Architecture Student should never be without.
 Scale - Both Engineering and Architectural.
-Either a parallel rule or a T-square, one large and one small of both a 45 and 60 degree triangle.
+You'll need either a parallel drawing board, a T-square and a drafting board, or drafting table with a parallel ruler or T-Square, one large and one small of both a 45 and 60 degree triangle.
 An adjustable triangle can also be helpful if you will be doing a lot of hand drafting.
+I have one of those drafting machine drawing boards which is great for rendering and drafting.

 Drafting with Pen

-If you decide to draft with pen, a prismacolor or micron pen are not design for drafting.
+If you decide to draft with pen, a prismacolor or Sakura Micron pens are not design for drafting but are great for sketching and diagramming with.
 There are drafting pens out there.
 The refillable ones are very expensive while there are also cheaper disposable drafting pens.
 It is easier and cheaper to use pencil, but nothing beats a nice drafted ink line on velum.

 |Ko-I-Noor Rapidograph Drafting Pens|